Skip to content

 The Mill

-Samuel Lewis, a miller from the Franklin District in Bernards Township, built a water-powered grist mill and a barn on the Passaic River on land originally acquired from William Penn.
-His grandson, Richard Southard purchased the Mill property in 1777.
+Samuel Lewis, a miller from the Franklin District in Bernards Township, built a water-powered grist mill and a barn on the Passaic River on land acquired initially from William Penn.
+His grandson, Richard Southard, purchased the Mill property in 1777.
 His small wooden mill supplied desperately needed flour, meal, and feed to the Continental Army encampment at Jockey Hollow, Morristown, during the bitter winter of 1779-80.
 The mill was also used for making land plaster, a type of fertilizer.

 A FARMING AND MILLING HAMLET FROM 1770 TO 1850; VAN DORN’S MILL BUILT IN 1842 AS A REPLACEMENT, IS AN OUTSTANDING EXAMPLE OF MID 19TH CENTURY STONE MASONRY.